 - Your parents and school can require the laboratory to retest your sample or collect a new sample in a short window of time.

 - You and your parents can ask for a hair sample to be sent to the lab for testing.

 Home drug tests for OxyContin typically indicate if oxycodone or its metabolite, oxymorphone is present in urine.
 This testing is fairly sensitive to the presence of oxycodone in the urine.
 This means that if drugs are present, you will usually get a preliminary positive test result.
 After a positive test, it is very important to send the urine sample to the laboratory to confirm a positive at home result because certain medicines can affect the results of home tests.
 Laboratory tests are the most reliable way to confirm drugs of abuse.

 Home drug tests are usually qualitative tests.
 You’ll be able find out if OxyContin is present in the urine, but not how much is present.An OxyContin home drug test usually contains:

 - A test strip, a test card, a test cassette, or other method for testing.

 - An instruction leaflet or booklet.

-It is very important that the person doing the test reads and understands the instructions first, before even collecting the sample.
-This is important because with most test kits, the result must be visually read within a certain number of minutes after the test is started.
+STEP 1: You do a quick at home test.
+It is very important that the person doing the test reads and understands the instructions first, before even collecting the sample, because with most test kits, the result must be visually read within a certain number of minutes after the test is started.